Bulk Current Injection (BCI) Test - Equipment, Methods, & Setup

 Regardless of if the substitution or closed loop method is used, the calibration of setup is the first step.
 During this process the associated test levels and corresponding power levels are saved to be used later while conducting the test.

-The video shows the current clamp calibration setup according to IEC 61000-4-6 using the Teseq NSG 4070 conducted RF test system.
-While setups may very, it does provide a introduction to:
+The video shows the current clamp calibration setup according to IEC 61000-4-6 using the Teseq NSG 4070 test system.

 How BCI is measured